imashishks/spacex-launches/README.md

 ```

- Core
+### Core
-This folder contains the universal components and other features where there’s only once instance per application.The core module is directly added to the app module.
+Core This folder contains the universal components and other features where there’s only once instance per application.The core module is directly added to the app module.
-	*  *Components*
+  - ##### Components
     1. Header - This is the component which contains the header part of the app
     2. Footer - This is the component which contains the footer part of the app
-  *  *Services*
+  - ##### Services
     1. Http - This is the service which is used to make get request
+	        1. Http - This is the service which is used to make get request

 ### Feature
 This folder represents the individual feature component.
 This project has only one feature i.e. home
+ - ##### Home
+    This project has only one feature i.e. home.
+Home has the filter and list of space history

 ### Shared
 This folder contains all the implmentation which can be shared between different feature components / modules.